-This classic Caprese Salad is something I serve again and again.
-It's my favorite summer side dish.
+This classic Caprese Salad pairs NJ tomatoes with basil, mozzarella and a sweet balsamic glaze.
+This simple side dish is something I serve again and again.
+It's my favorite summer tomato recipe.
 I just can't seem to stop eating the NJ tomatoes!

 Local NJ Tomatoes

 I grow some of my own tomatoes but I also like to get them from local farms when I can.
 I frequently visit the Collingswood Farmers Market where I always find some gorgeous tomatoes.
 These heirloom ones are from Savoie Organic Farms, but I have also purchased some from Springdale Farms and Fruitwood Farms this season.
 There are so many NJ tomato vendors at the market, and they all carry delicious tomatoes!

 I make Caprese salad in various ways, but this recipe is simple, easy and good!
 I love fresh Jersey tomatoes in many forms, especially when they come from a NJ farm or my garden.

 Do yourself a favor and also buy some fresh mozarella cheese.
 It's creamy and goes perfect with juicy, ripe tomatoes.

 I don't know what it is about fresh tomatoes with basil, but it is a flavor I can't seem to get enough of in the summer.